Updated: Feb 28

-Regardless of what holidays you celebrate this time of year, the last half of December probably represents some additional stress in your life.
-Whether additional work stress, holiday get-togethers, family you might not get along with, or shopping for gifts for your love ones, the season isn’t all good tidings and joy, even if it’s a happy occasion for you.
+Regardless of what holidays you celebrate this time of year, the last six weeks of the year probably represent some additional stress in your life.
+Whether additional work stress, holiday get-togethers, family you might not get along with, or shopping for gifts for your love ones, the season isn’t always good tidings and joy, even if it’s a happy occasion for you.

 Here are some thoughts about staying consistent with your running throughout the holidays.

 This is probably the big one.
-If you know you have evening holiday parties that turn a normal work day into a 14-hour ordeal, you might need to adjust your week to accommodate.
+If you know you have evening holiday parties that turn a normal work day into a 14-hour ordeal, you might need to adjust your training week to accommodate.
 Plan ahead as best you can and determine when you’ll fit your run in, if at all.
-Some days, you may need to just let it go.
+Some days, you may need to just let it go and enjoy life!

 Let’s see, you had to skip an easy run this week for a work party.
 You should change another easy run to a tempo to make up for it and get some extra fitness, right?
 NO!
 Don’t run faster than planned to try and make up for skipping runs!
-In fact, you probably shouldn’t even add extra miles to easy runs make up for a missed run, though an extra mile to each run might not hurt.
-What you want to avoid is essentially having multiple long or hard efforts in a week, if that’s not in your plan.
+In fact, you probably shouldn’t even add extra miles to easy runs make up for a missed run, though an extra mile to each run may not hurt.
+What you want to avoid is having multiple long or hard efforts in a week, if that’s not in your plan.
 When in doubt - ask your coach!

 Look, I’m not a Nutritionist or Dietician.
-But as a coach, I ask you: please do not compensate in your nutrition, by skimping some days to make up for indulging other days.
+But as a coach, I ask you: please do not compensate in your nutrition by skimping some days to make up for indulging other days.
 I can almost guarantee it will backfire.
 Just make sure you’re getting enough EVERY DAY and if you feel like it on a special occasion, treat yo’self!

 If you’re in the thick of training, you may need to back off during your busiest holiday times.
 If you’re experiencing extra stress, the body doesn’t know where it’s coming from.
-It all goes in one pile, so to speak.
+It all goes in one stress pile!
 So it may be necessary to decrease your training stress a little to accommodate increases in stress elsewhere in your life.
 This won’t just make your life easier, it’ll make your running better.

 Okay, you’re off from school/work/whatever for a few days to a week, and you can only deal with your family so much... time to train some extra miles, and live like a pro runner doing 20 miles every day followed by a nap, right?
 Well... maybe.
 A modest increase in the right context of your overall training might be a good use of your extra time.
 An aerobic build week might fit in really well during the holidays!
 If you’re already doing decent volume, you might add a double run or two that week.
 If not, perhaps you increase each easy run by a mile or two to take advantage of your extra time.
 Be careful if you do this to spend extra time on recovery and self-care!